-- Three-Point Estimating: This approach uses the weighted average of three estimates -- best-case, most likely case and worst case -- to gain a greater degree of control over how the value of a task or activity is calculated.
+- Three-Point Estimating: This approach uses the weighted average of three estimates -- best-case, most likely case and worst case -- to gain a greater degree of control over how the value of a task or activity is determined.

-- Parametric Estimating: This approach uses a statistical relationship between historical data and other variables, such as lines of code in a software application or square footage of a building to calculate an estimate.
+- Parametric Estimating: This approach uses a statistical relationship between historical data and other variables, such as lines of code in a software application or square footage of a building, to calculate an estimate.

 Monitoring the Budget

 Once you have finished your budget and your project starts, you should regularly check actual spending against your budget estimate using a spreadsheet, such as this Budget Analysis and Forecasting Template (MS Excel, 15 KB) developed by Brad Egeland.
 This spreadsheet will tell you whether the project progresses as planned or corrective action is needed.

 It is better to come in slightly under budget than over budget.
 Your customer will be happier, and it will reflect well on your ability to create an accurate budget and stick to it.

 Whichever budgeting approach you choose, spend time creating your budget, checking it carefully, and reviewing it often to make sure you stay on track.

 Download the Project Budget Calculator (MS Excel, 24 KB)